shahroq/theme_pixel_docs/pages/instructions.md

 ### 5. Navigation Icon
-Icons that used in Pixel are `Font Awesome` icons Version 4.7.
-So for changing them, you need to specify the title of icons as they have named in the below link.
+Icons used in Pixel are `Font Awesome` icons Version 4.7.
+So in order to chnage them, you need to specify the title of icons as they have been named in the below link.
 Remember you only need the part that comes after `fa-`.

 [https://fontawesome.com/v4.7.0/icons/](https://fontawesome.com/v4.7.0/icons/)